-What’s interesting about figure 6.17 is that it was generated with over 100 million values.
-It not only conveys a lot of data, but it’s also able to represent confidence.
+What’s interesting about Figure 6.17 is that it was generated with over 100 million values.
+It not only conveys a large quantity of data, but it’s also able to represent confidence.
 In this case, just stating the mean or median would have been a disservice, since some of these have a very wide range of possible observations.
 How well could we have explained these values and the variations with anything other than a visualization of the distributions?

 Visualizing Time Series